Protecting native species is a priority for the City of Canning’s Conservation team.

 Endemic to southwest Western Australia, the Carnaby's black cockatoo and Forest red-tailed black cockatoo are two large black birds frequenting Canning.
 These birds rely on mature trees such as the Marri tree (Corymbia calophylla) for feeding and roosting.

 Loss of habitat and loss of native food sources caused by urban development on the Swan coastal plain has led to the rapid depletion of these birds.

 The City helps to conserve the remaining populations of these threatened species.
 See the Conservation of Significant Fauna page to learn more.

 Tiger snake (Notechis scutatus)

-If you see a snake in a City managed natural area or park, leave it alone and do not bother it in any way.
-If it doesn’t move, phone the City who can arrange the Natural Areas Team to relocate it to a more suitable area.
+If you see a snake in a City natural area or park, leave it alone and do not bother it in any way.
+If it doesn’t move, phone the City who can arrange for it to be moved to a more suitable area.